tekartik/sembast.dart/README.md

 ### Transaction

 Actions can be group in transaction for consistency and optimization (single write on the file system).
-If an error is thrown, the transaction is cancelled and the changes reverted
+If an error is thrown, the transaction is cancelled and the changes reverted.

+To prevent deadlock, never use an existing Database or Store object.

 ```dart
 await db.transaction((txn) async {